boutroslab/CRISPRAnalyzeR/README.md

 [Steinhart,Z. et al. (2016) Genome-wide CRISPR screens reveal a Wnt-FZD5 signaling circuit as a druggable vulnerability of RNF43-mutant pancreatic tumors.
 Nat.
 Med.](http://www.nature.com/nm/journal/vaop/ncurrent/full/nm.4219.html)

 #### Download Read Count Data
-You can download raw read count data including a TKO sgNRA library FASTA file from [here](http://crispr-analyzer.dkfz.de/fasta/CRISPRAnalyzeR_TKO_FZD5_CRISPR_SampleData.zip)
+You can download raw read count data including a TKO sgNRA library FASTA file from [here](https://github.com/boutroslab/CRISPRAnalyzeR/tree/master/sampledata/readcount_TKO)

+In order to use these files, you need to adjust the gene identifier from `Ensembl Gene ID `to `HGNC Symbol` in the Analysis Settings.

 ---